DakuwoN/DakuwoN/README.md

 # 👋 Hi, I'm Matthew
 I am transitioning from a career in the culinary arts industry into the tech industry.
-My goal is to work at Apple for the long term and to grow within the company as a Machine Learning Engineer.
+My goal is to work at Apple for the long term and to grow within the company.
 I enjoy solving problems, puzzles, and Math, but mostly I enjoy helping others who are seeking help!

 ## 🔭 Current Goals
 - Learn Swift and iOS development